 “Oscar Isaac starred in the first show I produced at the Delacorte, Two Gents in the summer of 2005.
 His Romeo two years later was more proof of his brilliance,” commented artistic director Oskar Eustis in an earlier press statement.
 “Sam Gold’s production of Fun Home was one of the most extraordinary directorial feats I’ve ever produced.
 The prospect of the two of them collaborating on what is arguably the greatest play ever written is joyous.”

-The production will feature scenic design by David Zinn, costume design by Kaye Voyce, lighting design by Mark Barton, sound design by Bray Poor, and musical direction, composition, and performance by cellist Ernst Reijseger.
+The production features scenic design by David Zinn, costume design by Kaye Voyce, lighting design by Mark Barton, sound design by Bray Poor, and musical direction, composition, and performance by cellist Ernst Reijseger.

 Tickets and more information can be accessed by calling (212) 967-7555, visiting publictheater.org, or in person at the Taub Box Office at The Public Theater at 425 Lafayette Street.